 Now the building is devoted to telling stories in a different way.
-A Civil War Exhibit occupies the basement.
-A small, 70 seat theater is a perfect, intimate venue for music and plays, and the first floor is devoted to the music of West Tennessee.
+On the lower flower a 70 seat theater is the perfect, intimate venue for songwriter nights, and the first floor is devoted to the Legends Museum.

 Come See Us

-So now, the building that Andrew Carnegie built, will be telling the story of our Southern Musical Heritage.
-The older artists and the artists that continue to innovate and create their own unique sound here.
+So now, the building that Andrew Carnegie built, is telling the story of our Legends of Music.